aminjkvs/Search-Algorithms-for-Robotics-Path-Planning-in-Maps/README.md

-# Search Algorithms in Maps, Graphs, and Trees
+# Search Algorithms for Robotics Path Planning in Maps

 This repository features a collection of search algorithms implemented in both MATLAB and Python.
 Each folder contains a specific search algorithm, allowing you to explore their implementations and understand their workings.